beNative/prompt-forge/FUNCTIONAL_MANUAL.md

 - This panel shows real-time activity within the app, such as API calls and errors.
 - You can filter messages by type (Debug, Info, Warning, Error).
 - You can save the current log to a file by clicking the **"Save Log"** button.

+## 9. Automatic Updates

+PromptForge is designed to keep itself up-to-date.

+- When you start the application, it will quietly check for a new version in the background.
+- If an update is found, it will be downloaded automatically.
+- Once the download is complete, you will receive a system notification.
+The update will be installed the next time you close and reopen PromptForge.